Atharvagaur/Python_Vending_Machine/README.md

 # Python
- This is a place where you will find the python code for real life case scenarios.
+ This is a python code for a real life vending machine scenario.